Update – South Wales Lockdown

 The full announcement can be found here: https://gov.wales/local-coronavirus-restrictions-imposed-control-outbreaks-south-wales

-As a result, we have made changes to our services in these areas including stopping all non-urgent repairs.
+As a result, we have made changes to our services in all areas we operate in, including stopping all non-urgent repairs.

 The safety of our tenants, staff and contractors is our number one priority, and we will be following all guidance from Welsh Government to prevent further transmission of the virus.

-We will still be carrying out emergency repairs and will undertake any appropriate health and safety measures required to do so.
+We will still be carrying out emergency repairs plus all plumbing, electrical and heating repairs.
+We will undertake any appropriate health and safety measures required to do so.
 To report an emergency repair, you can call: 0800 072 0966

 An emergency repair is a repair where there may be risk to life or where failure to attend within 24 hours will seriously affect the property.